Subscribe to Our Newsletter

 Jonathan

-The Ironic Response
+The Ironic Response:

 Hi Jonathan,

+Are you serious?
 You started this project, and now that things are going sideways, you’re washing your hands of it?
 Great!
 Thanks for that.
 I’ll take you off the email chain, but I’ll also make it my mission to ensure your name is never associated with this project again.

-In fact, I’m going to make this project so successful that the client will sing my praises while conveniently forgetting your involvement.
+In fact, I’m going to make this project so successful the client will sing my praises while conveniently forgetting your involvement.

 Best Regards,